Catholic Schoolhouse Tour 2: Week 21

 Memory Work Idea

 Grab several buckets or coffee cans (or boxes) and label them with each subject of memory work.
 Then have your students take turns tossing a bean bag (or small ball or stuffed animal, whatever you have) toward the buckets.
-Whichever bucket they get, they have to recite the memory work for.
+Whichever bucket they get, they have to recite the memory work.
 For your older students, you could hand them a checklist and see who can make a bucket for and recite every subject’s memory work first.
-Then have prizes for everyone!
+Then we have prizes for everyone!

 Religion